Sint Maarten travel advice

 International Child Abduction

 The Hague Convention on the Civil Aspects of International Child Abduction is an international treaty.
 It can help parents with the return of children who have been removed to or retained in certain countries in violation of custody rights.
-It does not apply between Canada and Sint Maarten.
+The convention applies between Canada and the Netherlands.

-If your child was wrongfully taken to, or is being held in Sint Maarten by an abducting parent:
+If your child was wrongfully taken to, or is being held in Sint Maarten, and if the applicable conditions are met, you may apply for the return of your child to the Sint Maarten court.

 - act as quickly as you can